 What is an AI interviewing platform?

-An AI interviewing platform uses automation and artificial intelligence to conduct, support, or analyze interviews.
-This may include AI-led interviews, automated scheduling, structured evaluations, or interview intelligence.
+An AI interviewing platform uses automation and artificial intelligence to run, support, or review interviews.
+This may include AI-led interviews, automated scheduling, structured evaluation, or interview intelligence software.

 Do AI interviewing tools replace human interviews?